OpenTreeMap/otm-core/opentreemap/api/README.md

 # Get all species

-Get all the species defined for the specified instance.
+Get all tree species defined for the specified instance.

 Definition: